aunefyren/poenskelisten/README.md

 <br>

 ## Docker-Compose example
-It has Pønskelisten , MySQL DB and PHPMyAdmin.
+It has Pønskelisten, MySQL DB and PHPMyAdmin.
 ```
 version: '3.3'
 services: